timwmillard/adventofcode2024/README.md

-# Advert of Code 2024
+# Advent of Code 2024

 Solving problems for Advent of Code 2024 in C and SQL.